yukiar/yukiar.github.io/publication.md

 # Publications

 ## International Conferences
+1. T. Zetsu, Y. Arase, and T. Kajiwara.
+Edit-Constrained Decoding for Sentence Simplification, in Proc. of EMNLP 2024 Findings (Nov.
+2024 to appear).
+1. Y. Ogasa, T. Kajiwara, Y. Arase.
+Controllable Paraphrase Generation for Semantic and Lexical Similarities, in Proc. of Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024), pp. 3927–3942 (May 2024).
 1. R. Miyano, T. Kajiwara, Y. Arase.
-Self-Ensemble of N-best Generation Hypotheses by Lexically Constrained Decoding, in Proc. of Conference on Empirical Methods in Natural Language Processing (EMNLP 2023) (Dec.
+Self-Ensemble of N-best Generation Hypotheses by Lexically Constrained Decoding, in Proc. of Conference on Empirical Methods in Natural Language Processing (EMNLP 2023), pp. 14653-14661 (Dec.
 2023).
 1. S. Kadotani and Y. Arase.
 Monolingual Phrase Alignment as Parse Forest Mapping, in Proc. of the Joint Conference on Lexical and Computational Semantics (*SEM 2023), (July 2023, to appear).
 1. Y. Arase, H. Bao, and S. Yokoi.
 Unbalanced Optimal Transport for Unbalanced Word Alignment, in Proc. of the Annual Meeting of the Association for Computational Linguistics (ACL 2023), pp. 3966–3986 (July 2023).
 1. Y. Arase, S. Uchida, and T. Kajiwara.
 CEFR-based Sentence Difficulty Annotation and Assessment, in Proc. of Conference on Empirical Methods in Natural Language Processing (EMNLP2022), pp. 6206-6219 (Dec.
 2022).